Prospects for detection of ultra high frequency gravitational waves from compact binary coalescenses with resonant cavities: Distances

 Of course, those formulas are exactly the same ones.
-We chose to write 3 times the very same thing so that the orders of magnitude can be immediately obtained for fiducial configurations and unit parameters.
+We chose to write times the very same thing so that the orders of magnitude can be immediately obtained for fiducial configurations and unit parameters.
+Of course, those formulas are exactly the same ones.
+We chose to write three times the very same thing so that the orders of magnitude can be immediately obtained for fiducial configurations and unit parameters.
 This allows a direct and simple comparison with the estimations performed in \cite{Berlin:2021txa} (taking into account that we normalized to $\teff = 1$ s and not $\teff = 1$ min).
 However, the choice of the effective time $\teff$ is far from being straightforward and deserves a specific analysis as its expression depends upon the considered case and hides some crucial physical quantities.
 We will investigate this in details and will not leave it as a free parameter.
 This is one of the key-points of this study.\\

 To this aim, we introduce the duration of the signal within the experimental bandwidth $\Delta \nu$, that is $t_{\Delta \nu} \sim \Delta \nu / \dot{f}(\nu)= \nu/(Q \dot{f}(\nu))$ where

 is the time derivative of the emitted gravitational wave frequency taken at the experimental frequency.
 This leads to